 RFP and Application Documents

 Policy Outreach Support Grants: Application Form and Instructions

 J-PAL affiliate Karthik Muralidharan (University of California, San Diego)

 Expanding Access and Increasing Student Learning in Post-Primary Education in Developing Countries: A Review of the Evidence, by Abhijit Banerjee, Paul Glewwe, Shawn Powers, and Melanie Wasserman (Version of 2013-04-09 - PDF)

 Executive summary (PDF)

 To date, there are 37 evaluations funded by the initiative.

 Please email PPE staff for more information.

 Support in Phase I of the PPE Initiative (Rounds 1-7) was provided by Echidna Giving, the John D. and Catherine T. MacArthur Foundation, the Douglas B. Marshall, Jr. Family Foundation, and the UK Department for International Development.
-Support for Phase II of the PPE Initiative (Rounds 8-13) has been committed by Echidna Giving, Google.org, the Douglas B. Marshall, Jr. Family Foundation, and the UK Department for International Development.
+Support for Phase II of the PPE Initiative (Rounds 8-13) is provided by Echidna Giving, Google.org, the Douglas B. Marshall, Jr. Family Foundation, and the UK Department for International Development.